Gary Becker: Crime and punishment

 Jurist Richard Posner has stressed the enormous influence of Becker's work which "has turned out to be a fount of economic writing on crime and its control", as well as the analytics of crime and punishment.

 While Becker acknowledged that many people operate under a high moral and ethical constraint, criminals rationally see that the benefits of their crime outweigh the cost which depends upon the probability of apprehension, conviction, and punishment, and their current set of opportunities.
 From a public policy perspective, since the cost of increasing a fine is trivial in comparison to the cost of increasing surveillance, one can conclude that the best policy is to maximize the fine and minimize surveillance.

 Human capital

-In his 1964 book Human capital theories Becker introduced the economic concept of human capital.
-This book is now a classic in economy research and Becker went on to become a defining proponent of the Chicago school of economics.
+In his 1964 book Human Capital Theories Becker introduced the economic concept of human capital.
+This book is now a classic in economic research and Becker went on to become a defining proponent of the Chicago school of economics.
 The book was republished in 1975 and 1993.
 Becker considered labor economics to be part of capital theory.
 He mused that "economists and plan-makers have fully agreed with the concept of investing on human beings".

+Becker’s work on human capital changed how economists think about education and skills.
+He argued that people gain economic value when they invest in things like schooling, training, and health, similar to how companies invest in machines or technology.
+This idea helped explain why workers with more education often earn higher wages and why countries benefit when they support learning and skill development.
+Becker’s approach also shaped later research on how people choose to improve their skills and how governments can design programs that strengthen the workforce.
+His theory became important in discussions about income differences, showing that part of the wage gap comes from differences in investment in knowledge and abilities.
+While some scholars say human capital theory does not fully address social and structural barriers, Becker’s ideas remain highly influential and continue to guide research on education, labor markets, and economic growth.